LOLOBERTO/YouTubeVideoDownloader/README.md

 It is an extension of the popular commandline video downloader "youtube-dl" https://github.com/rg3/youtube-dl

-Download videos from YouTube and many other video sites, for supported sites, see: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md
+Download videos from YouTube, Facebook, Instagram, Dailymotion and many more sites, for a comeplete list of supported sites, see: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md

 # Why YouTubeVideoDownloader?
  - `Free`